 - The Most Usefull Software for User Onboarding

 Before we start: user onboarding terms you need to be familiar with

 Ps: I know the struggle of not being able to read an article without visiting google every 30 seconds so, you’re welcome 😄

 The ‘’Aha!’’
 Moment is when your user discovers how your product works.
 It makes it more likely for your users to turn into customers, therefore the ‘’Aha!’’
-Moment plays a great role in terms of increasing revenue and What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key…, and also lowering What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists….
+Moment plays a great role in terms of increasing revenue and retention, and also lowering churn.

 Don’t get me wrong, the ‘’Aha!’’
 Moment doesn’t happen when they read a manual about your product.
 It is when they fully understand the benefits of your product and decide ‘’this is the one.’’

 For instance, if you know a few people who use Twitter, you probably know at least 1 person who couldn’t use it or gave up using it right after signing up.

 Do they not know how to use it?
 Don’t you simply share and like visual and written content there?

 To be able to fully use Twitter, you have to be able to engage with other users.
 You have to follow people to have some relevant things pop up on your feed, and you have to get likes to the content you share to find the courage to keep posting.